NewsCovering Colorado

 Posted

 DEL NORTE, Colo.
-(KOAA) — Five bear cubs that were orphaned over the summer will be released back into the wild on Thursday, according to Colorado Parks and Wildlife (CPW).
+(KOAA) — Five bear cubs that were orphaned over the summer have been released back into the wild as of Thursday, December 4; their first course of action (almost across the board) was to climb some trees.

 CPW says three of the orphaned bears were recovered in The Broadmoor neighborhood in July.
 The other two were recovered from a neighborhood north of Woodland Park in August.

-Officers will retrieve the cubs on Thursday from CPW's Frisco Creek Wildlife Rehabilitation Facility, which is located near Del Norte.
-They will them take the cubs to two separate locations for release.
+The cubs have spent the intervening months at CPW's Frisco Creek Wildlife Rehabilitation Facility, which is located near Del Norte.

 CPW says they have fitted two of the cubs with GPS ear tag transmitters supplied through a data gathering partnership with the Cheyenne Mountain Zoo.
 They say the transmitters allow officers to track movements following the bear's release.